Trey Lewis (American football)

-Trey Lewis (born May 23, 1985) is a former American football defensive tackle.
-He was drafted by the Atlanta Falcons in the sixth round of the 2007 NFL Draft.
-He played college football at Washburn University.
+Trey Lewis (born May 23, 1985) is an American former professional football player who was a defensive tackle for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Washburn Ichabods.
+He was selected by the Atlanta Falcons in the sixth round of the 2007 NFL draft.

-After being drafted as the 185 overall pick in the 2007 NFL Draft, Lewis moved his way up the depth chart to become a starter in week 4 (September 30, 2007).
-He played until Week 11, when he tore his Anterior Cruciate Ligament and was later placed on the Falcons' injured reserve list.
-Since then, he has recovered, but then retore his ACL in March when he fell down the stairs.
-He spent the 2008 season on Injured Reserve after not recovering from knee surgery.
+After being drafted as the 185th overall pick in the draft, Lewis moved his way up the depth chart to become a starter in week 4 (September 30, 2007).
+He played until Week 11, when he tore his anterior cruciate ligament (ACL) and was later placed on the Falcons' injured reserve list.
+He recovered, but in March 2008 tore his ACL again when he fell down the stairs.
+He spent the 2008 season on injured reserve after not recovering from knee surgery.

-Personal
+Early life

-Lewis is the son of Verna Chapman and Wynn Lewis, and has one brother.
-He was born in Topeka, Kansas.
-He attended Washburn Rural High School in Topeka, Kansas, where he played football.
+Lewis was born in Topeka, Kansas.
+He attended Washburn Rural High School in Topeka, where he played football.
 He was an honorable mention all-Class 6A, second-team all-City and all-Centennial League and was named the team's defensive MVP.
 In 2003, he achieved the rank of Eagle Scout in Boy Scouts.

-Since retiring from football, Lewis has run an auto dealership.